Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 Digital minimalists derive significant satisfaction from their general commitment to being more intentional about how they engage with new technologies.
 This source of satisfaction is independent of the specific decisions they make and is one of the biggest reasons that minimalism tends to be immensely meaningful to its practitioners.

-Cal Newport uses the Amish as an example to illustrate the intentional and mindful approach they take towards technology.
-Newport highlights the Amish practice of carefully evaluating each technology before deciding whether to adopt it into their community.
+Newport illustrates intentional technology adoption through the Amish community's systematic approach.
+Their practice of carefully evaluating new technologies before community adoption serves as a compelling example.
 The Amish are known for being selective about the technologies they embrace, considering the impact on their way of life, community, and values.
 Newport says:

 When a new technology rolls around, there’s typically an “alpha geek” (to use Kelly’s term) in any given Amish community that will ask the parish bishop permission to try it out.
 Usually the bishop will agree.
 The whole community will then observe this first adopter “intently,” trying to discern the ultimate impact of the technology on the things the community values most.
 If this impact is deemed more negative than helpful, the technology is prohibited.
 Otherwise it’s allowed, but usually with caveats on its use that optimize its positives and minimize its negatives.
 The reason most Amish are prohibited from owning cars, for example, but are allowed to drive in motor vehicles driven by other people, has to do with the impact of owning an automobile on the social fabric of the community.
 When cars first appeared at the turn of the last century, the Amish noticed that drivers would leave the community to go picnicking or sightseeing in other towns, instead of visiting family or the sick on Sundays, or patronizing local shops on Saturday.